 If members of your household are young, elderly or have limited mobility, be sure to include specific steps in your plan to help them escape in an emergency.
 It’s a good idea to assign someone to assist them, plus a backup in case the designated person is not home when the fire starts.

-Practise and Keep it Fresh in Mind
+Practise and Keep it Fresh in Mind.

 Once you’ve put your plan together, don’t file it away and forget about it.
 Keep it somewhere accessible, or even better, in view on a memo board or the inside of the pantry door.
-Then, make sure you practise your escape plan and discuss it with everyone who lives in the house at least twice a year.
+Then, practise your escape plan and discuss it with everyone who lives in the house at least twice a year.

 It’s also helpful to hold a drill at night, and to use the opportunity to find out who wakes up to the smoke alarm and who doesn’t.
-You can then assign someone to wake up anyone who sleeps through the alarm to be sure everyone gets the warning they need to get out safely.
+You can assign someone to wake up anyone who sleeps through the alarm to be sure everyone gets the warning they need to get out safely.

 Bottom Line on Making an Effective Fire Escape Plan